ddellacosta/backbone.js-examples/README.markdown

 The goal of this project is to try and mitigate some of these issues, as well as collect what I believe to be the most advanced, best and most useful documentation resources together in one place.

-**A caveat: these are not aimed at beginning developers.
-I am an experienced developer, who is used to thinking in MVC terms, and has been building sites that way for years.
-So in picking up Backbone.js I was explicitly attempting to map my MVC experience (primarily in Ruby on Rails) onto this framework (even though Backbone.js doesn't explicitly aim to provide an MVC framework).
+**A caveat: these are not aimed at beginning JS developers, they make a lot of assumptions about being comfortable with OO/Functional programming concepts as well the MVC design pattern.
+In picking up Backbone.js I was explicitly attempting to map my MVC experience (primarily in Ruby on Rails) onto this framework (even though Backbone.js doesn't explicitly aim to provide an MVC framework).
 These examples reflect that.**

 The code examples represent self-tutorials (or "explorations" or what-have-you) which advance in terms of complexity, and in terms of what I thought were the basic concepts which I wanted to grasp, in the order I wanted to grasp them.
 For example,